-Well, for starters I found the wonderful body positive movement and it completely changed my life, as well as the way I looked at myself and others.
-The best part is, it can work for you too regardless of your body type, you just need to have an open mind and be willing to see yourself without the social constructs placed on us.
+For starters, I found the body positive movement and it completely changed my life.
+It also changed the way I look at myself and others and the best part is, it can work for you too.
+Regardless of your body type, there is a little safe space for everyone if you are willing to have an open mind.

-So now, I have learnt to look in the mirror and see a beautiful, confident woman staring back at me and guess what – she’s fat!
+This quote has become a mantra for me.
+So now, I look in the mirror and most days I see a beautiful, confident woman staring back at me… and guess what – she’s fat!

-She’s fat, but that is perfectly okay because as Jes Baker puts it in her book, calling myself fat is no different to saying that I am wearing black shoes.
-It is a description, a description that I cannot hide from because like it or not, it the first thing you notice when you look at me but it does not define me.
+She’s fat, but that’s okay.
+As Jes Baker puts it in her book, calling myself fat is no different to saying that I am wearing black shoes.
+It is a description, a description that I cannot hide from simply because I don’t like it.
+Being fat is one of the first things you notice about me, but it does not define me.